Blanchard Valley Conference: League history

 At a board meeting on March 18, 2021, Cory-Rawson voted to leave the BVC for the Northwest Central Conference (NWCC) in 2023.

 In August 2021, North Baltimore announced that their football team would go independent beginning with the 2022 season but remain in the BVC for the rest of their sports.
 This however, would change on Nov.
-2, 2021 when North Baltimore announced they would join the NWCC fully for the 2023-24 school year.
+2, 2021 when North Baltimore announced they would join the NWCC fully for the 2023–24 school year.

-In May 2022, Liberty-Benton and the BVC announced that the Eagles would be leaving the league after the 2025-2026 school year, citing the district's student enrollment, competitive accomplishment and athletic facilities as reasons for the decision.
+In May 2022, Liberty-Benton and the BVC announced that the Eagles would be leaving the league after the 2025–2026 school year, citing the district's student enrollment, competitive accomplishment and athletic facilities as reasons for the decision.
 At the time of the announcement, Liberty-Benton did not indicate if they had another league they were invited to join or to consider for membership.

-On December 16, 2022, the BVC Governing Board voted to remove Vanlue's football team from the conference beginning with the 2023-24 school year.
+On December 16, 2022, the BVC Governing Board voted to remove Vanlue's football team from the conference beginning with the 2023–24 school year.
 Vanlue intends to continue fielding an 11-man football team, but has no league affiliation yet going forward.

+On April 26, 2023, the school board at Ada voted to accept the BVC's invitation to join their league.
+No timeframe had initially been set for when the Bulldogs would switch conferences, but it was reported in June 2023 that they would join the BVC for the 2024–25 school year.

+During a special board meeting held on Sunday, May 21, 2023, the Leipsic school board voted to rejoin the BVC.
+Similar to Ada, a timeframe for returning to their old league was not initially established, but they are aiming to get in the same time as Ada.

+On January 27, 2025, Liberty-Benton accepted an invitation to join the Northern Lakes League as a member of the Cardinal Division beginning in the 2026-27 school year.

 Enrollment

-The current enrollments of the twelve BVC schools.
+The current enrollments of the nine BVC schools.